 By PowerPlay Guest Blogger Karen Simpson

 Three key concerns during an athlete’s training include strength, speed and power.
-However, poor balance will keep an athlete from competing at peak levels.
+However, neglecting CrossFit recovery will keep an athlete from competing at peak levels.
 A rigorous training program can become more effective if an athlete has great balance.
 Your body needs time to recover after an energetic workout, which means using the best possible methods to help the body absorb the benefits of a workout while keeping potential physical damage under control.

 Several unique methods can help you up your training game: